-Before we start solving linear equations having two variables, advised to check the type of solution, whether consistent or inconsistent.
-Follow below chart to check the same.
+Before we start solving linear equations having two variables, advised checking the type of solution, whether consistent or inconsistent.
+Follow the below chart to check the same.

 Linear Equations and Inequalities

-A statement involving one or more variables having degree one is called linear equation whereas inequalities connect the algebraic expressions by inequality signs (greater than (>), less than (<), greater than equal to (≥) and less than equal to (⩽).
+A statement involving one or more variables having degree one is called a linear equation whereas inequalities connect the algebraic expressions by inequality signs (greater than (>), less than (<), greater than equal to (≥), and less than equal to (⩽).